rixx/cutebit-content/content/conferences/djangoconeu17-31.md

 ## The solution

 - Good isolation out of the box
-- Lots of tutorial online, but little pracitcal experience with bigger projects
+- Lots of tutorial online, but little practical experience with bigger projects

 ## Docker